What causes cold sores?

 What treatments can I buy at chemists’ shops?

 Some creams contain anaesthetics (e.g. lidocaine 5%, benzocaine, prilocaine or tetracaine) which will stop any soreness if a cold sore breaks through.
 You can see a list of some of these anaesthetic creams.
 [Also, a small trial has shown that a lidocaine 5% ointment prevented outbreaks in one in three of the people testing it and shortened the outbreaks that did break through from 5 days to 2 days.]
 No prescription is needed: politely tell the pharmacist to check the list if he/she says otherwise.
 If they ask “What for?” you are allowed to say “I would rather not tell you.”
-This can be handy, because you don’t want them to try to get you to buy other cold sore products.
+This can be handy, because you don’t want them to try to persuade you to buy other cold sore products.

 Antiviral creams containing aciclovir are widely available.
 If you start using them at the ‘tingle’ stage, they can shorten the outbreaks by 12 percent (from an average of 7 days down to 6 and a quarter days).